 Genetic code.

 Transcription.
-The bearer of all genetic information is DNA located in cells.
-The very same protein synthesis occurs in the cytoplasm of the cell, on the ribosomes.
-From the nucleus to the cytoplasm, information about the structure of the protein comes in the form of messenger RNA (m-RNA).
-In order to synthesize i-RNA, the DNA section is “unwound”, despiralized, and then, according to the principle of complementarity, RNA molecules are synthesized on one of the DNA strands with the help of enzymes (Fig. 34).
-This happens as follows: against, for example, the guanine of the DNA molecule, the cytosine of the RNA molecule becomes, against the adenine of the DNA molecule - uracil RNA (remember that uracil is included in RNA in nucleotides instead of thymine), opposite to thymine DNA - adenine RNA and opposite to cytosine DNA - guanine RNA.
-Thus, an i-RNA chain is formed, which is an exact copy of the second DNA strand (only thymine is replaced by uracil).
-Thus, information about the nucleotide sequence of any DNA gene is "rewritten" into the sequence of nucleotides of m-RNA.
+The carrier of all genetic information is DNA, located in cells.
+Protein synthesis itself occurs in the cytoplasm of the cell, on ribosomes.
+From the nucleus to the cytoplasm, information about the structure of the protein comes in the form of messenger RNA (i-RNA).
+In order to synthesize i-RNA, a section of DNA is “unwound”, despiralized, and then, according to the principle of complementarity, RNA molecules are synthesized on one of the DNA chains with the help of enzymes (Fig. 34).
+This happens as follows: against, for example, the guanine of the DNA molecule becomes the cytosine of the RNA molecule, against the adenine of the DNA molecule - uracil RNA (remember that uracil is included in the nucleotides instead of thymine in RNA), against the thymine of DNA - adenine RNA and opposite the cytosine of DNA - Guanine RNA.
+Thus, a chain of mRNA is formed, which is exact copy second strand of DNA (only thymine is replaced by uracil).
+Thus, information about the nucleotide sequence of any DNA gene is "rewritten" into the nucleotide sequence of i-RNA.
 This process is called transcription.
-In prokaryotes, the synthesized m-RNA molecules can immediately interact with ribosomes, and protein synthesis begins.
-In eukaryotes, i-RNA interacts in the nucleus with special proteins and is transferred through the nuclear envelope into the cytoplasm.
+In prokaryotes, the synthesized mRNA molecules can immediately interact with ribosomes, and protein synthesis begins.
+In eukaryotes, mRNA interacts in the nucleus with special proteins and is transferred through the nuclear membrane into the cytoplasm.

 Broadcast.

-IV .Fixing the material:
+IV .Fixing material:

 Fill the table: